-“Living the dream” is a phase often heard among the RV crowd.
-This dream becomes a reality for thousands of people who choose to spend at least a portion (if not all) of their retirement traveling by motor home.
+“Living the dream” is a phrase often heard among the RV crowd.
+This dream becomes a reality for thousands of people who choose to spend at least a portion (if not all) of their retirement traveling by motorhome.

-Despite the fact that an RV lifestyle lets you hike the famous trails, see a bit of history first-hand, and visit the state and national parks, until current television shows began to focus on traveling in an RV, the question often asked by friends and family when hearing the “retiring to an RV” announcement, is "Why?"
-Some still wonder what you could possibly do to fill the day.
+Despite the fact that an RV lifestyle lets you hike the famous trails, see a bit of history firsthand, and visit the state and national parks, until current television shows began to focus on traveling in an RV, the question often asked by friends and family when hearing the “retiring to an RV” announcement, is "Why?"
+Some still wonder what you could possibly do to fill your retired days.

 A Day in the Life of an RV Retiree

 To answer that question, picture this scenario: As the sun reaches its warming point, reflecting off the swimming pool, it is another sparkling day.
 Your choice today is joining the exercise class in the pool, learning how to line dance, playing pickleball at the court, or learning to create jewelry or pottery in the craft room.

 Out your window, the sparkling lake calls to you.
 Grab your tackle, some food, and a beer.
 Walk down to the dock and throw out the line.
 Unfold your chair and relax.
 Tomorrow you plan to haul your kayak or aluminum skimmer down from the top of the truck and repeat this routine in the middle of the lake.
 Wash the rig?
 Oh yeah, tomorrow.
 Maybe Jim, the mobile guy, is available for that chore.

 The natural beauty of this park wakes you up to the sound of birds announcing another lovely day.
 The hike through the redwoods should take about three hours, then a wholesome lunch from your backpack, and home again.
 Watching the sun sink into the trees takes your breath away.
 Tip up a glass of local wine in your crystal goblet or plastic cup, your choice.
 Breathe in the clear air and the scent of the pines...aah, living the dream.